The man bringing Sanders-style politics to Moscow

 His experience on successful grassroots campaigns in the US has served him well in Russia, where anti-government parties face an array of obstacles to getting on the ballot.

-Last year he started working with leading liberal opposition figure Dmitry Gudkov to change this.
+Last year he started working with leading liberal opposition figures Dmitry Gudkov and Max Katz to change this.

 They created a political one-stop shop for people who wanted to stand in Moscow's local elections this coming Sunday, walking would-be candidates through the complicated registration process and working on the city's first voter database.